sunxijunjun/FHP-GUI/ReadMe.md

 # Overview of the Project

-The project consists of two separate programs:
+The project consists of two separate programs: UI for data collection and UI for User.
+This repo contains User UI.

-## Data Analysis Program

-The program is responsible for determination of the relationship between user features and sensor data received from subjects

 ## GUI (Graphical User Interface)

-The simple app is responsible for user interaction with user authorization and personalization of the sensor data per user.
+The app is responsible for user interaction with user authorization and personalization of the sensor data per user.
-The app includes graph to show the received data and functions to control Posture Monitoring This allows the user to determine posture dynamics throughout the experiments

 ### Note: